networksetcetera/LODS/lab2_draft.md

 ### Exercise 2: Create a function that's triggered by an HTTP request using Visual Studio Code

 > **Note**: The interface for Azure Functions has been updated.
-Also, as of this writing, Python Functions are supported only in Visual Studio Code.
+Also, as of this writing, authoring and editing Python Functions are supported only in Visual Studio Code.

 ![Functions extension](https://github.com/networksetcetera/LODS/blob/master/images/lab2/Screen%20Shot%202020-06-30%20at%2010.37.02%20AM.png)